muhammadsouman7/SoundCatch/README.md

 **SoundCatch: Catch the sound you love, anytime.**

-SoundCatch: Catch the sound you love, anytime.
 SoundCatch is a simple and elegant web application that lets you download any available audio from YouTube by simply typing in a keyword.
 It can be used to download: to download Quran Surahs, Tafseer lectures, Naats, Nasheeds, Music or any other type of audio available on YouTube.

 This project was born out of a simple idea: to make it easier for people to access their desired audios without navigating complex websites or dealing with annoying ads.
 SoundCatch is designed to be fast, straightforward, and user-friendly.